detroit-labs/dl-coaching-unix-fundamentals/session2/session2.md

 The *kernel* is the brain of the Unix system.
-At boot time, the kernel is loaded from the disk into *memory* where it resides, convincing the CPU to process thing on behalf of the Unix system and its users.
+At boot time, the kernel is loaded from the disk into *memory* where it resides, convincing the CPU to process things on behalf of the Unix system and its users.

 Aside from a few services and daemons launched and left running at after the system loads, the rest of the operating system's *programs*